meliorence/react-native-snap-carousel/README.md

 ### Inherited props

-The component is built on top of the `FlatList` component.
-This means it inherits from [`FlatList`](https://facebook.github.io/react-native/docs/flatlist.html), [`VirtualizedList`](https://facebook.github.io/react-native/docs/virtualizedlist.html), and [`ScrollView`](https://facebook.github.io/react-native/docs/scrollview.html).
+The component is built on top of the `FlatList` component, meaning it inherits from [`FlatList`](https://facebook.github.io/react-native/docs/flatlist.html), [`VirtualizedList`](https://facebook.github.io/react-native/docs/virtualizedlist.html), and [`ScrollView`](https://facebook.github.io/react-native/docs/scrollview.html).

-You can use almost all props from this three components.
-Note that some of them can't be overriden because it would mess with our implementation's logic.
+You can use almost all props from this three components, but some of them can't be overriden because it would mess with our implementation's logic.

-Here are a few useful props regarding carousel's style and feeling: `showsHorizontalScrollIndicator`, `overScrollMode` (android), `bounces` (ios), `decelerationRate` (ios), `scrollEventThrottle` (ios).
+Here are a few useful props regarding carousel's **style and "feeling"**: `showsHorizontalScrollIndicator`, `overScrollMode` (android), `bounces` (ios), `decelerationRate` (ios), `scrollEventThrottle` (ios).

-And here some useful ones for performance optimizations: `initialNumToRender`, `maxToRenderPerBatch`, `windowSize`, `updateCellsBatchingPeriod`, `removeClippedSubviews` (the latter may have bugs, as stated in [RN's doc](https://facebook.github.io/react-native/docs/flatlist.html#removeclippedsubviews)).
+And here are some useful ones for **performance optimizations**: `initialNumToRender`, `maxToRenderPerBatch`, `windowSize`, `updateCellsBatchingPeriod`, `removeClippedSubviews` (the latter may have bugs, as stated in [RN's doc](https://facebook.github.io/react-native/docs/flatlist.html#removeclippedsubviews)).
 The first three are already implemented with default parameters, but you can override them if they don't suit your need.

 ## Methods